chelleboyer/evaluation_assistant/README.md

 - **Document Search**: Instantly find answers in loaded research papers
 - **Web Search**: Get real-time info from the vast internet without leaving the app
 - **ArXiv Integration**: Access academic papers without falling asleep at your keyboard
-- **Slick UI**: A beautiful interface that doesn't look like it was designed in 1997

 ## Tech Stack 🛠️